KennedyRichard/KennedyRichard/README.md

 <a href="https://github.com/IndiePython/bionic-blue"><img alt="Bionic Blue game screenshot" src="https://i.imgur.com/WvF1kum.png" style="width:400px;" /></a>

 - ❤️ Consider supporting my work at the Indie Python project so more free open-source apps, games and content can be produced and maintained steadily: [github sponsors page](https://github.com/sponsors/KennedyRichard), [more donation options](https://indiepython.com/donate);
+- 🗣 You are also welcome to join us on the Indie Python project's [discord server](https://indiepython.com/discord)!